 - Explore the park.
 Take a hike, check out the visitor center, or attend a ranger program.
 There are amazing stories to discover in the park.

 - Become a Junior Ranger.
-Pick up a book from the visitor center or check out the junior ranger books online (some of these are available at parks, too).
-Most parks have their own Junior Ranger program.
+Download a copy of the Junior Ranger Eclipse Explorer booklet.
+Check out other junior ranger books online (some of these are available at parks, too).
 You can also become a star explorer, paleontologist, cave scientist, or other specialty junior ranger.

 - Stay for the stars.
 The sun may steal the show, but stargazing can also remind you of your place in the universe.
 Check to see if the park has nighttime stargazing programs.